RemFexxel/RemFexxel/README.md

 I'm Rem, a gamer like any other.

-I run [Rem Station](https://github.com/Rem-Station/Rem-Station), an SS14 fork for fun, and so I could learn how SS14 works as a whole.
+I run [Rem Station](https://github.com/Rem-Station/Rem-Station), a [Space Station 14](https://github.com/space-wizards/space-station-14) fork for fun, and so I could learn how SS14 works as a whole.

 Need to contact me?
 My Discord username is "remfexxel", and you can direct message me from there.